Clemapfel/rat_game_website/content/post/c++_style_guide.md

                 return std::move(texture);
             }())
         {}

-      private:
-        const Texture _texture;

-        static inline const _window_resolution = []() {

-            if (not RenderWindow::is_initialized())
-                RenderWindow::initialize_from_config();

-            return RenderWindow::get_resolution();
-        }();
 }
 {{< /highlight >}}

-I think this can be a very elegant way to initiate things that need a more complex routine than just calling it's constructor yet do not justify opening their own initialize() function somewhere else.
-You may have also notice my way of formatting lambda, unlike regular functions the first { should be in line with declaration, followed my an empty newline and then followed by the function body.
-Doing it all in one line can feel elegant because you did something really complex in just one line but the ego boost is rarely worth it.
-Lambdas are already somewhat hard to read and using formatting of the same quality as you would use for regular functions is advisable.
-When using lambdas it's almost alway best if you just specify <code>[&](auto arg_1, auto arg_2){}</code> nowadays, this automatically captures all things the lambda needs by reference and it auto deduces both the argument and return type.
-I'm not positive if this impacts performance but the convenience is worth it, maybe in 2011 you needed to do things manually but in 2021 using auto as much as possible is almost always the best option.
-I do however have one case where I do not think it is:
+I think this can be a very elegant way to initiate things that need a more complex routine than just calling it's constructor however thought should be put into wether it really is necessary to make this a lambda.
+For example for the above example both initialization functions could should be a static member function of <code>RenderWindow</code> and <code>Texture</code> respectively and I would again argue that the lambda is only justified if that function is called exactly once in the entirety of the library.
+When using lambdas it's almost always best to delcare them as <code>[&](auto arg1, auto arg2) { /... }</code> nowadays.
+This was the compiler will decide which variables to capture themself and the argument type is also automatically deduced.
+The capture should only be manually specificed if for example the invocation of a copy constructor is necessary.
+Similarly the trailing-return-type <code> [&](auto arg1, auto arg2){} -> foo</code> should be ommitted unless specifically necessary.

+I would advise you to check on the <a href="https://en.cppreference.com/w/cpp/language/lambda">lambda docs page</a> every year or so, it feels like the new C++ versions, C++20 just recently and C++23 recently, are very impactful on what is possible with lambdas and I would encourange everyone to try to stay up to date with the most recent way of doing things.

+<h2 id="RETURN_AUTO"> Auto-deducing return types </h2>

+It's tempting to always return auto if possible, even if it's not strictly necessary.
+I often see devs being lazy and not wanting to type out a long template expression but I woudl advise caution.
+If documentation isn't done yet it can send potential collborators on the hunt through your function definition to find out what exactly your function returns.
+In my opinion, if auto is possible the following form should be used:

 {{< highlight Cpp >}}
 // wrong: